romanturchyn/DevOpsTestTask/README.md

-# DevOpsTestDockers
+# Dockers
-This is a repo of DevOps test task
+This is a repo for docker sandbox

 How to operate: